China • UNESCO World Heritage Site

 Frequently Asked Questions

 Construction spanned over 2,000 years across multiple Chinese dynasties.
-Emperor Qin Shi Huang unified earlier walls around 221 BC, whilst the iconic brick and stone sections tourists visit today were built during the Ming Dynasty (1368-1644).
+Emperor Qin Shi Huang unified earlier walls around 221 BC, while the iconic brick and stone sections tourists visit today were built during the Ming Dynasty (1368-1644).

 Badaling (70km, 1.5 hours) offers easiest access via public bus or tour.
 Mutianyu (73km, 2 hours) provides cable car access and fewer crowds.
 Jinshanling (130km, 2.5 hours) suits adventurous hikers.
-Book tickets online or join organised tours.
+Book tickets online or join organized tours.

 April-May and September-October offer ideal weather with comfortable temperatures and clear visibility.
 Arrive early morning (07:00-08:00) for fewer crowds and optimal photography lighting conditions.
 Avoid national holidays when Chinese tourism peaks with significantly increased visitor numbers.